Jayashrri/PCTF21/Cryptography/He'll love me ... or not/writeup.md

 convert the sequence to a string, we get "Here you go, a = 2" which is the first parameter of the elliptic curve.

-Using M,a,G we can find out b also, through this equation :
+Using M,a,G we can find out b also, through this equation:
 ```
 y^2 = x^3 + ax + b mod M
 b = y^2 - x^3 - ax mod M